MileHacker Logo

 History & Culture:

-Dubrovnik (the "Pearl of the Adriatic" with its famous city walls and historical significance) or further explore the historical cities of Split (with Diocletian's Palace) and Zadar (with its Roman ruins and unique modern installations).
+Dubrovnik (the "Pearl of the Adriatic" with its famous city fortifications and historical significance) or further explore the historical cities of Split (with Diocletian's Palace) and Zadar (with its Roman ruins and unique modern installations).

 Regional Connections